In the history

 was the most successful raider in terms of numbers of

+vessels prized.
 The devastation caused by the

-has frequently been cited as one cause of the decline of
+has frequently been cited as one cause of the

-U.S. international shipping in the latter half of the
+decline of US international shipping in the latter half of the

-their efforts was the 900 percent rise in insurance
+nineteenth century.
+An immediate consequence was the 900 percent rise in insurance

-rates for U.S.-flag ships, and the resulting transfer of
+rates for US-flag ships, and the resulting transfer of

 some 900 ships to foreign registry.